Nu Stadium: History

-Location searches
+Location planning

 PortMiami (2014)

 The initial proposal put the stadium at the southwest corner of Dodge Island.

-On March 25, 2014, David Beckham announced plans to build a 25,000-seat stadium at PortMiami, adjacent to the Miami Heat's American Airlines Arena (now known as Kaseya Center) in the Downtown area of the city.
+On March 25, 2014, David Beckham announced plans to build a 25,000-seat stadium at PortMiami, adjacent to the Miami Heat's American Airlines Arena in the Downtown area of the city, with an intent for it to serve as the home stadium for his proposed Major League Soccer expansion club.
 Under the proposal, the stadium would have been located at the southwest corner of Dodge Island and be accessible by a pedestrian bridge from Biscayne Boulevard and the American Airlines Arena.

 On April 8, 2014, Miami-Dade commissioners refused to let PortMiami relocate a fuel-spill facility that would have needed to move in order to accommodate the stadium and entertainment complex.
 The stadium plan called for a commercial complex where the facility is located.
-Royal Caribbean Cruises Ltd, who had previously proposed developing on the same site, formed the Miami Seaport Alliance (MSA), a coalition of companies and unions based in the port, and led the opposition to the stadium plan.
+Royal Caribbean Cruises, who had previously proposed developing on the same site, formed the Miami Seaport Alliance (MSA), a coalition of companies and unions based in the port, and led the opposition to the stadium plan.
 Political strategist Joe Slade White created an advertising campaign for MSA, which later won a national award for best public affairs advertising, claiming that a stadium would worsen traffic problems and interfere with the port's plans to expand and handle increased cargo.
 Beckham's real estate adviser argued that Royal Caribbean opposed the stadium plan because it paid below-market rates on its lease at the port.

 Facing political pressure, Beckham's group announced that the PortMiami site had become "Plan B", and Miami-Dade County commissioners voted 11–1 against building the stadium at PortMiami on May 20, 2014.

 On February 3, 2015, in a move that was described as symbolic, county commissioners voted unanimously to recommend FIU Stadium as a temporary home for the expansion team.
-Commissioner Juan C. Zapata, who sponsored the item, said "I think we did [Beckham] a big disservice.
+Commissioner Juan C. Zapata, who sponsored the item, said: "I think we did [Beckham] a big disservice.
 I know that when I've met with him, I have apologized, because I think we could have treated him better."